coq/platform/doc/README_Linux.md

 ## CentOS: Enable sudo for current user

 CentOS requires two additional steps.
 First sudo should be enabled, so that opam depext can work. opam depext automatically installs required system dependencies, which requires sudo rights.
 Since one cannot run the complete script as super user, there is no easy way around using sudo.
 The only method is to make sure that all prerequisites are installed upfront.
-One way to do this is to run the coq platform script until it asks for the sudo password and then see what it want's to do and do this as super user.
+One way to do this is to run the Coq Platform script until it asks for the sudo password and then see what it want's to do and do this as super user.

 Sudo can be enabled for the current user as follows:
 ```